rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-10-01-what-a-whirlwind.md

 ## Lessons and Challenges

 One of the best and worst parts of our project is that we were given free reign to build using whatever stack we wanted.
 It was very freeing and made us feel like our mentor really trusted us with making the right decision.
-However, as a newbie developers sometimes we would spend days or even weeks researching different technologies, not knowing if we could overcome the steep learning curve for using React.
+However, as newbie developers sometimes we would spend days or even weeks researching different technologies, not knowing if we could overcome the steep learning curve for using React.

 Anticipating time to build - this was probably the trickiest aspect.
 It's really hard to predict and allocate time for building a new page or feature - because a lot can go wrong, and can totally derail the project.
-For us deploying via Heroku was a huge challenge and took over a week to understand why we it wouldn't work.
-But while discussing this with senior developers, even they still face this problem, which made us feel.. slightly better.
+For us deploying via Heroku was a huge challenge and took over a week to understand why it wouldn't work.
+But while discussing this with our colleagues, we found out that this is a normal problem even for senior developers, which made us feel slightly better.

 It sounds cheesy, but we also learned that we really love coding!
 Spending three months day in and day out, peppered with agonizing failures and small victories, we loved every minute of it!
 Which is the best lesson of all from working on the RGSoC project this summer.